gideon-goddard/aim-take-home/README.md

   - **Web API:** FastAPI app (`web.py`) with OpenAPI docs at `/docs`.
 - **Testing:** Unit tests for all CRUD operations (`test_operations.py`).
 - **Extensible:** Structure allows for easy addition of features like lead time tracking, failure rate analysis, allocation validation, or cost history.
+- **Component Cost History Tracking:**
+  - Every time a component's cost is updated, the change is recorded in its cost history.
+  - You can view the full cost history for any component via both the CLI and the web API.
+  - Automated tests verify that cost history tracking works as expected.

 ## Setup
 1. **Clone the repository** and navigate to the project folder.